mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 events about a particular subject over a stream, the receiver makes an HTTP POST request to the `/add-subjects` endpoint under the stream's resource, containing in the body a Subject Identifier Object identifying the subject to be added.
-The transmitter MAY choose to ignore the request, for example if the subject has previously indicated to the transmitter that they do not want events to be transmitted to the receiver.
 On a successful response, the transmitter responds with an empty 200 OK response.

-<<TODO: MUST transmitters indicate that they are ignoring the request?>>
+The transmitter MAY choose to silently ignore the request, for example if the subject has previously indicated to the transmitter that they do not want events to be transmitted to the receiver.
+In this case, the transmitter MUST return an empty 200 OK response, and MUST NOT indicate to the receiver that the request was ignored.

 <<TODO: Errors>>